poissonconsulting/tulip/README.md

 # tulip

 tulip is an R package of Poiscon consulting's UTILity Functions. tulip is an anagram of PUTIL.
+Its purpose is to provide basic functions for other packages.

 ## Development